AI health coach

 , B2C, Wellness

 Simple is a health and weight loss app backed by Palta (Flo Health, Lensa, etc).
-It’s one of the leaders in the weight-loss category, with 15M+ downloads, $160M+ ARR, 400K+ MAU, and users across the globe.
+It’s one of the leaders in the weight-loss category, with 15M+ downloads, $160M+ ARR, 400K+ MAU.
+The audience is mostly women over 40, disillusioned with traditional dieting.

 The challenge